pyxtal.molecule module

 pyxtal.molecule.has_non_aromatic_ring(smiles)[source]

 Determine if a molecule has a non-aromatic ring.
-Mainly used to check if a cyclic ring exists.
+It checks if a cyclic ring system exists that is not aromatic.

 Parameters: